sesh/ready/README.md

 - Response should include a Content-Type
 - Response should be gzipped
 - Content-Type header should contain charset
-- Expires header is depreciated and should not be returned
+- Expires header is deprecated and should not be returned
 - Cache-Control header should be included in the response
+- P3P header is deprecated and should not be returned
 - SPF TXT record should exist
 - SPF TXT record should contain "-all"
 - SPF DNS record is depreciated and should not exist